IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 {{site.data.keyword.cloud}} provides two models of the MDMS Device.
 One model supports RJ45 connectivity only.
 The other model supports Copper SFP+ and RJ45.
 Depending on the model of the MDMS device, follow the instructions that are appropriate.

-By default, Jumbo Frames are enabled on 10 GbE ports.
+By default, Jumbo Frames are enabled on 10-GbE ports.
 This setting can be changed by using the Modify Network Port option in the UI.
 {:tip}

 ### Configuring RJ45 Only